Congenital Sucrase-Isomaltase Deficiency (CSID)

 What have other parents done when their child is underweight because of the vomiting and loose stools?

+A physician or dietician should be consulted if your child is failing to thrive or is underweight.
 Some of our parents have reported success in achieving weight gain by adding the following to their children's diets:

 • 1 teaspoon of olive oil to each bottle of formula